 A glamorous getaway to glitzy Doha and exotic Sri Lanka, where you can experience the towering skyscrapers of Qatar followed by the sandy beaches for some rest and relaxation.

-Once little more than a fishing village, Qatar’s capital and largest city has emerged to become one of the most treasured cities throughout the Middle East.
+Doha once little more than a fishing village, Qatar’s capital and largest city has emerged to become one of the most treasured cities throughout the Middle East.
+Luxury hotels, spas, world class restaurants, malls and architecturally unusual buildings sprout up constantly.
 A highlight of any trip here is a visit to the Souq Waqif, a labyrinthine area selling everything from spices and gold to rugs and falcons.
 There’s also the famous Museum of Islamic Arts, housing the largest collection of Islamic art anywhere on Earth.
-You will be staying at the Movenpick hotel.
-Contemporary, convenient and perfectly positioned, the upscale Mövenpick Hotel Doha is ideal for all travellers.
-Just 11km from Hamad International Airport and minutes from the business district, this hotel is centrally located on the prominent Corniche Road opposite the iconic Museum of Islamic Arts.

-Holidays to Sri Lanka are perfect for those who like their beach-lazing with a side order of dazzling culture.
+Sri Lanka is perfect for those who like their beach-lazing with a side order of dazzling culture.
 Hanging like a teardrop off the Southeast coast of India, this compact country packs in an incredible array of sights - not least its footprint-free sands, backed by slender palms and washed by bath-warm sapphire seas.
-You will spend your Sri Lanka stay at the Cinnamon Bey Beruwela.
-This large five star resort will accommodate 200 rooms that are abundant with space and luxury, giving guests the opportunity to mingle with the warm beams of the sun and surreal spaces to sleep, relax and reflect, with stunning views of the sea.
+Sri Lanka is blessed with a 1,330km coastline comprised of white sandy beaches and rocky bays lined with coconut palms.
+The tranquil, sapphire-blue waters of the Indian Ocean have a perfect average temperature of 27 degrees.
+Diving and snorkelling are also popular as coral reefs encircle the island.

 Please find our suggested length of stays below:

 Doha - 3 nights

 Call us today on: